 Make fun plans for Sunday evening

 There’s no rule that says you can’t have fun on Sunday night.
 Often our social lives are busier on Fridays and Saturdays, but if you’re regularly fighting off the Sunday night blues, it’s worth revamping your schedule.
 Invite friends over for a game night or family dinner on Sunday evenings.
-Make an excursion to a park or a museum you haven't visited in a while — anything that distracts you from the blues.
-If you make a standing appointment to spend time with loved ones, you’ll get out of the habit of feeling down on Sundays and get into the habit of enjoying your weekend.
+Make an excursion to a park or a museum you haven't visited in a while.
+If you make a standing appointment to spend time with loved ones, you’ll get out of the habit of dwelling on negative feelings and get into the habit of enjoying your weekend.

 Anticipate the week ahead

 The Sunday-Monday divide is totally psychological: One day flows into another like a river.
 Break down Sunday depression by making fun plans to look forward to for the coming week.
 Schedule time for meals with friends, note upcoming classes or happy hours on your calendar, and make a point to explore new interests.
 There’s no time like the present to make space for enjoying yourself and taking care of your needs outside of work.

 As Sunday night approaches, reflect on the weekend and appreciate the things you did.
 Try to focus on the positives.
 So maybe you didn’t clean out the garage like you wanted to, but you did prep your meals for Monday and you saw some good friends.
 That’s still a weekend well-spent.

 Evaluate the origins of your stress: Could it be the nature of the job you’re in?
 Are you experiencing the Sunday scaries because you no longer enjoy your work, or is it more of an occasional issue tied to looming deadlines?
 If you’re finding yourself coming down with the Sunday night blues every week, it might be time to consider looking for a new job or trying a new career path.
 (Here are questions to ask yourself if you are pondering leaving your current position.)